joshuaculmer/startup/README.md

 # Technology Description
 - HTML: Homepage, Login and Registration page, Dance List page, my moves page, Combo generator page, a page for each dance move
 - CSS: For this project a temporary image will fill the space where videos eventually will go.
 Effective use of icons and menu design.
 Contrasting color scheme for engagement and easily navegatable UI.
-- Javascript: Provides login features and interactivity with menu filters
+- Javascript/React: Provides login features and interactivity with menu filters
-- React
-- Services???
+- Services/API usage: Depending on the implementation from a business standpoint, I will use google maps api to dipslay local dance venues.
+This feature will primarily fulfil the requirement for the class and not add much to the site until the business aspect is more fleshed out.
 - DB: Stores user login info, credentials, and move state.
 All dance moves, related videos, and move start and end positions for combination generator
 - Websocket: Allows users to share the website/applet, dance move instruction, and combinations to other users.